jednoprsak/PuppetNetworkManager/README.md

 This is Puppet manifest for installation, configuration and control NetworkManager using keyfiles.

-It is especialy designed for Centos and its new derivates like Rocky linux.
+It is especialy designed for CentOS and its new derivates like Rocky Linux.

-I have revealed and tuned a few errors connected with administration of NM through Puppet, like race condition errors when I execute service and after that try to configure it using nmcli and dbus.
+I have revealed and tuned a few errors connected with administration of NM through Puppet like race condition errors when I execute service and after that try to configure it using nmcli and dbus.

 Now there is main nm::init class using with two boolean parameters:
   Boolean $erase_unmanaged_keyfiles = false,